bigbluebutton/bigbluebutton.github.io/index.md

   <img src="/images/20-screenshot.png"/>
 </p><br>

+BigBlueButton provides all the core capabilities you expect in a web conferencing system with real-time sharing of

+  * audio
+  * video
+  * presentaton
+  * screen
+  * chat
+  * recording of sessions for later playback

+BigBlueButton emphasizes engagement with your users with features such as

+  * multi-user whiteboard
+  * shared notes
+  * emojis
+  * polling
+  * breakout rooms

-BigBlueButton provides all the core capabilities you expect in a web conferencing system: sharing of audio, video, screen, presentation, and chat -- the product emphasizes engagement with users.
-We've streamlined the user interface to make it easy presenters to upload content and engage users through multi-user whiteboard, shared notes, emojis, polling, and breakout rooms.
-We care about accessiblity too.
-The client is compatible with JAWS and NVDA screen reader and supports live closed captioning.
+BigBlueButton is compatible with JAWS and NVDA screen reader and supports live closed captioning.

 BigBlueButton is an [open source](http://github.com/bigbluebutton/bigbluebutton) project licensed under the LGPL license.
 If you are a developer you are free (and welcome) to build upong our project for your needs.

 This documentation site is for administrators and developers who want to setup a BigBlueButton server, customize it, and integrate it with existing applications using our API.
 If you are an end-user (instructor or teacher) and interested in how to use BigBlueButton, visit [bigbluebutton.org](http://bigbluebutton.org).

-## Overview
+## Two Roles

 In a BigBlueButton session there are only two types of users: a _viewer_ or _moderator_.

 A viewer (typically the student) can chat, send/receive audio and video, respond to polls, and display an emoji (such as raise hand).

-A moderator (typically the instructor) has all the capabilities of a viewer, plus the ability to mute/unmute other viewers, lock down viewers, and assign anyone (including themselves) the rle of presenter.
+A moderator (typically the instructor) has all the capabilities of a viewer plus the ability to mute/unmute other viewers, lock down viewers, and assign anyone (including themselves) the role of presenter.

-The current presenter can upload slides, use the whiteboard controls to annotate the slides, start a poll, and share their screen for all to see.
+The presenter can upload slides, annotate the slides with the whiteboard, start a poll, and share their screen for all to see.

-## Getting Started with BigBlueButton
+## Getting Started Quickly with BigBlueButton

 If you are new to BigBlueButton we recommend (in order):